2014 Undergraduate Symposium

 8:30 AM - 5:00 PM

-Join us for Northern Arizona University's 6th annual Undergraduate Symposium - a campus wide celebration of student achievement.
-More than 950 students from across all colleges came together to share their creative discoveries and present in-depth research and scholarly work to their peers, professors, and the University and Flagstaff communities.
+Join us for Northern Arizona University's 7th annual Undergraduate Symposium - a campus wide celebration of student achievement.
+More than 1,000 students from across all colleges will come together to share their creative discoveries and present in-depth research and scholarly work to their peers, professors, and the University and Flagstaff communities.

 The Symposium will also spotlight student participation in service learning and collaborative projects, an invaluable learning experience that connects communities and applies passion to a purpose.